Lei-Ding07/Word_Debias_DeSIP/README.md

 ## Word Embeddings via Causal Inference: Gender Bias Reducing and Semantic Information Preserving (AAAI 2022)

-### Our paper Word Embeddings via Causal Inference: Gender Bias Reducing and Semantic Information Preserving is accepted by AAAI 2022.
-The arXiv version of the paper: https://arxiv.org/abs/2112.05194

 This repo contains the code for the paper.

 ---